hbcbh1999/small-workflows/readme.md

 #### [Download](https://github.com/nikitavoloboev/small-workflows/blob/master/workflows/static%20searches.alfredworkflow?raw=true)

+### Useful File Actions
+- Here are a bunch of small file actions I use to operate on files
+	1. opening folder/file in Visual Studio Code (change for editor you like)
+	2. copying files to Desktop

+####

 ### Dash Profile Switcher
 - [Dash](http://kapeli.com/dash) is a wonderful documentation tool for macOS.
 It allows you to create profiles to scope your global searches.
 	- It also provides you to set custom URLs to switch between these profiles.